How to Collect Memory Disk Usage By Using CloudWatch Agent

 ig -m ec2 -s -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json

-At this point, if everything works out you should start seeing memory or disk usage, so go to the CloudWatch > Metrics, click the All metrics, click the CWAgent, under CWAgent should contain a list of metrics you set up from the CloudWatch Agent, and data is sending from your EC2.
+At this point, if everything works out, you should start seeing memory or disk usage metrics.
+Go to CloudWatch > Metrics, click All metrics, then click CWAgent.
+Under CWAgent, you should see a list of metrics you set up from the CloudWatch Agent, with data being sent from your EC2 instance.